-Seals don’t get much attention.
-They probably never will.
-But that doesn't diminish just how essential they are to the background of everyday industrial life.
+Seals get little attention, and that will probably never change.
+But that doesn't diminish how essential they are to everyday industrial life.

-Though few even realize it, seals, gaskets, and o-rings are embedded in so many of the vital machines, equipment, and products that we all use every day.
-Without them, so many things would be much harder — if not impossible — to accomplish.
+Though few even realize it, seals, gaskets, and O-rings are embedded in many vital machines, equipment, and products we use daily.
+Without them, so many things would be much more complicated — if not impossible — to accomplish.

-Depending upon how familiar you already are with these concepts, those distinctions may mean a lot to you.
-For the uninitiated, learning all the various technical considerations can lead you down a deep rabbit hole if you attempt to cross-reference all the available materials and types of seals on the market.
+Depending on your familiarity with these concepts, those distinctions may mean a lot to you.
+However, for the uninitiated, learning all the various technical considerations can lead you down a deep rabbit hole if you attempt to cross-reference all the available materials and types of seals on the market.

-But for most applications, the main takeaway is knowing that you must understand whether a seal will be subject to extreme pressures or not.
-If so, you will need to be a lot more diligent in ensuring you have the right piece for the job.
-Whereas more everyday uses will probably give you a wider range of options to work with.
+But for most applications, the main takeaway is knowing that you must understand whether a seal will be subject to extreme pressures.
+If so, you will need to be much more diligent in ensuring you have the right materials for the job.
+Whereas more everyday uses will give you a more comprehensive range of options.

 Fluids and Viscosity

 Naturally, seals are often used to create a secure, airtight barrier.
-This means they must stand up to liquids or prevent fluids from passing through one area of a machine to another.
-The type and material of the seal must be dictated by the type of fluid in question, as each will present different issues and complications.
+This means they must stand up to liquids or prevent fluids from passing from one area of a machine to another.
+The type and material of the seal must be dictated by the kind of fluid in question, as each will present different issues and complications.

-Viscosity is a main consideration along with the chemicals contained within any given liquid that could degrade the seal material.
-Water and oil, for example, present different challenges for elastomers, and those that work well in these environments may not be appropriate for gels, greases, or muds.
+Viscosity is a primary consideration, along with the chemicals in any liquid that could degrade the seal material.
+Water and oil, for example, present different challenges for elastomers, and those that work well in these environments may not be appropriate for gels, greases, or mud.

-Before selecting a material or type of seal, make sure you know exactly what fluids will be present in the system, what temperatures may occur, and how much pressure might be exerted.
+Before selecting a material or type of seal, make sure you know precisely what fluids will be present in the system, the temperature range that can occur, and how much pressure might be exerted.